 Jump to:Page Content

-Todd is the Coordinator of the PCJ's annual Justice Systems Workshop, which supports the efforts of government officials in developing countries to design and use indicators that advance domestic ideas about improvements in justice and safety.
+Mr. Foglesong is a former Senior Research Associatewith the Program in Criminal Justice Policy and Management (PCJ) and an Adjunct Lecturer in Public Policy at Harvard Kennedy School (HKS) who worked with the PCJ from 2007 through October, 2014.
+Todd was the Coordinator of the PCJ's annual Justice Systems Workshop, which supports the efforts of government officials in developing countries to design and use indicators that advance domestic ideas about improvements in justice and safety.
 His research focuses on the use of arrest and pretrial detention around the world as well as the alignment of government efforts to administer criminal justice.
 He currently teaches the Workshop on Crime and Criminal Justice Reform in Global Context, which involves students in the comparative study of the operation of criminal justice systems, examining strategies for delivering justice across many different countries.

 Samples of Todd Foglesong's published research and articles include: